Indo-Belizeans: History and demographics

 After India gained independence in 1947 up to present-day, many Indians further migrated to Belize as businessmen, entrepreneurs, doctors, and other professionals.
-However, they were not from the same regions of India as the original Indian indentured immigrant were from, they were mostly Sindhis with some Punjabis, Gujaratis, Kutchi, Bengalis, Tamils, and Telugus.
+However, they were not from the same regions of India as the original Indian indentured immigrant were from, they were mostly Sindhis and Punjabis, with some Gujaratis, Kutchis, Bengalis, Tamils, and Telugus.
 Most Hindus in Belize today are Sindhi Hindus with few of the original descendants of the Indian indentured laborers retaining Hinduism and Islam.

 In 1907, the Canadian Government made an unsuccessful attempt to transfer Indian independence activists residing in the province of British Columbia to Belize (then known as British Honduras).
 A Canadian delegation led by the chief clerk of the Canadian Ministry of the Interior Harkin, and a small Indian delegation including Teja Singh traveled to British Honduras in November 1907 to determine if conditions were suitable for the move.
 Upon his return to Canada, Teja Singh stated that Indians were being sent to Honduras for slave-labour and claimed that Canadian officials had attempted to bribe the Indian delegation to secure a positive report.
 The Canadian government blamed Teja Singh's statements for the failure of the proposed transfer.